 Experiencing your interview format is one of the key approaches to eliminating stress before an interview.
 After your experience the interview firsthand and know what to expect, your real interview will not seem as intimidating.

-Additionally, a great medical school admissions consulting service can help you develop long-term and short-term stress management tactics.
+Additionally, a great medical school interview prep service can help you develop long-term and short-term stress management tactics.
 They can help you to keep your focus on good study habits, healthy eating, exercise, and more.

 How Do Mock Medical School Interviews Work?